-Local Contact and Communication Database Tool
+3.3.1 Local Contact and Communication Database Tool - On-line Directory

 As outlined in section 4 Implementation it is proposed that much of the communication, promotion and referrals between the entities of education, health and sport will occur on the local level.
-Accordingly it is proposed that a database tool be developed that would be widely available on-line.
+Accordingly it is proposed that a database tool be developed that would be widely available as an On-line Directory.